Counting flags in triangle-free digraphs: Concluding remarks

 \subsection{Improving the bound}

-It is possible to improve the bound we establish in Theorem~\ref{thm:main} slightly at the expense of a more involved proof.
-As the improvements we were able to produce were not significant and relied on technical and computational tweaks, rather than new ideas, we have chosen to avoid overcomplicating the argument.
-Let us, however, point out a few ways in which one can attempt to improve Theorem~\ref{thm:main}.
+It is possible to improve the bound we give in Theorem~\ref{thm:main} slightly at the expense of a more involved proof.
+As the improvements we were able to produce were not significant and relied on technical and computational tweaks, rather than new ideas.
+So, we have chosen to present a simpler bound.
+Still, let us point out some ways to improve the bound we give.

-{\bf 1.} Instead of concentrating on the values $\rho$ takes on elements of $\mathcal{F}^{0}_{4}$, one can examine $\mathcal{F}^{0}_5$, instead.
-This leads to significant increase of matrices $CS, A_{Reg}$ and $B_{Reg}$ in size, and makes it harder to guarantee the absence of rounding errors.
+{\bf 1.} Instead of concentrating on the values $\Psi$ takes on elements of $\mathcal{F}_{4}$, one can examine $\mathcal{F}_k$ for $k=5,6,\ldots$.
+This leads to a significant increase of matrices $A_C, A_{R}$ and $B_{R}$ and the involved coefficients in size.
+R\'emi de Joannis de Verclos, Jean-S\'ebastien Sereni and Jan Volec pushed the bound in Theorem~\ref{thm:main} down to~0.3388 in March 2014 by extending the approach presented in this paper.
+(Their proof uses elements $\mathcal{F}_6$ in calculations and it incorporates several additional bounds.)
+It seems likely that the bound can be pushed even further.

 {\bf 2.} One can attempt to generalize Lemma~\ref{lem:induction}.
-We initially considered a much more general class of induction hypotheses and performed search over the corresponding parameters in a similar manner to the search over parameters in Cauchy-Schwarz inequalities described in Section~\ref{sec:algorithm}.
-This did not, however, lead to any improvements of the bound.
+We initially considered a more general class of induction hypotheses but it turned out that adding additional estimates does not lead to further improvements of the bound.

-{\bf 3.} Chudnovsky, Seymour and Sullivan~\cite{ChuSeySull} conjecture that one can delete $k/2$ edges from a triangle-free digraph $D$ with at most $k$ non-edges to make it acyclic.
+{\bf 3.} Chudnovsky, Seymour and Sullivan~\cite{ChuSeySull} conjectured that one can delete $k/2$ edges from a triangle-free digraph $D$ with at most $k$ non-edges to make it acyclic.
 This conjecture implies improvements of Lemmas~\ref{lem:HHKdegree} and~\ref{lem:HHKdegree2}.
-Dunkum, Hamburger and P\'or~\cite{DunHamPor} have recently shown that deleting $0.88k$ edges suffices, and Shen~\cite{ShenCSS} further improved this bound to $0.865k$.
+Dunkum, Hamburger and P\'or~\cite{DunHamPor} have recently shown that deleting $0.88k$ edges suffices, and Shen [private communication] further improved this bound to $0.865k$.
 These results allow us to improve Lemma~\ref{lem:HHKdegree2}, but such an improvement in turn only produces a tiny decrease in the bound Theorem~\ref{thm:main}.
 However, the proofs in~\cite{ChuSeySull,DunHamPor} can both be recast in the language of flag algebras.
 It might be interesting see if one can obtain a generalization of Lemma~\ref{lem:HHKdegree} in this manner and use it to improve Theorem~\ref{thm:main}.

-\subsection{Acknowledgement.}
+\section{Acknowledgement}